 They come with pointed arrow-like bottoms, which makes inserting them into the soil a breeze.
 There’s no need for sticks, hooks, or threads to tie them to the plants.
 You can place them inside a potted plant, or in a flower bed, and they wouldn’t stick out at all.

 These traps have a long shelf life, so you’d only need to replace them when they fill up with bugs.
 They’re UV-resistant and don’t spoil under a splash of water, so a single pack of traps should stay with you for quite some time.
-The price of the pack is less than $10, so this product is definitely a catch.

 2. Katchy Gnat Indoor Non-Zapper Traps

-- Trap indoors, close to insect-ridden fruit, plants or trash bin, turn off lights for best results.
+- Use the fruit fly trap for indoors close to insect-ridden fruit, plants or trash bin.
+Turn off the lights for best results.

-Usually, trapping the adults-only is good but barely sufficient, as the larvae can remain in the damp soil for some time, then suddenly emerge as adults.
+Usually, trapping the adults only is good but barely sufficient, as the larvae can remain in the damp soil for some time, then suddenly emerge as adults.
 Thus, it’s recommended to use Katchy along with other pest control methods.

 This device isn’t terribly costly, but some might feel that paying close to $50 is a bit overboard.
 It is an efficient, decorative, and discreet gnat trap though, so we believe it’s worth the price.
-Additionally, it eliminates moths, mosquitoes, and fruit flies too, so that’s another big plus.
+Additionally, it eliminates moths, mosquitoes, and fruit flies infestations too, so that’s another big plus.

-3. Dwcom Fly Paper Bug Strips
+3. Dwcom Non-Toxic Fly Paper Bug Strips

 - Widely applicable: The fly strips indoor capture aphids, leaf miner, fungus gnats, thrips, white flies, black flies, midges, mosquitoes and other...